 In northern Japan, on the main island of Honshu, and the northern-most island of Hokkaido are where the Ainu, Japan's little-known indigenous people, live.

 They've lived here for tens of thousands of years.
+But you'd be forgiven for not having heard of them before.

 The Ainu: Japan's Forgotten Indigenous People